ragor114/omm2223-mememuc-group-051/README.md

 For us the in-memory mongoserver didn't work, so make sure a mongod instance is running on your computer!

+**Attention:** *As explained in a previous exercise session the in-memory database did not work on any of our computers.
+Following your instructions in the exercise, we, therefore, only tested our project with the "real" mongoDB database.*

 ### Requirements for our project:

 - [Nodejs](https://nodejs.org/en/download/)